 It was a year ago that I discovered Memo fragrances.
-Victoria Hoff, the news editor at Byrdie U.S., wrote about tuberose trending as a perfume ingredient, and nestled among her expert edit was the most enchanting bottle of perfume I'd ever seen.
+Victoria Hoff, a contributing writer at Byrdie U.S., wrote about tuberose trending as a perfume ingredient, and nestled among her expert edit was the most enchanting bottle of perfume I'd ever seen.

-I'm a strong believer that a perfume should help to tell your story, so finding a signature scent should be a journey in itself.
-To help you get started, keep scrolling to find out which three fragrances from the range Harvey Nichols shoppers can't get enough of.
+I'm a firm believer that a perfume should help to tell your story, so finding a signature scent should be a journey in itself.
+To help you get started, keep scrolling to find out which fragrances from the range Harvey Nichols shoppers can't get enough of.

-Next up is Marfa (£195), a mysterious scent created to capture the essence of an equally mysterious place.
-It combines sandalwood, cedar, tuberose, orange blossom and white musk.
+Next up is Marfa ($300/75ml), a mysterious scent created to capture the essence of an equally mysterious place.
+It combines sandalwood, cedar, tuberose, orange blossom, and white musk.

-The third best-selling scent from the line-up is Lalibela (£175), named after the Christian city in Ethiopia, which is a place of pilgrimage and celebration.
-With coconut orchid, rose, jasmine, patchouli, vanilla, tobacco absolute and frankincense, this bewitching fragrance conjures the mood of a place that legend has it was visited by angels to build its 12 churches in the dead of night during the 12th century.
+The third best-selling scent from the line-up is Lalibela ($260/75ml), named after the Christian city in Ethiopia, a place of pilgrimage and celebration.
+With coconut orchid, rose, jasmine, patchouli, vanilla, tobacco absolute, and frankincense, this alluring fragrance conjures the mood of a place that legend has it, was visited by angels to build its 12 churches in the dead of night during the 12th century.

 African Leather ($300/75ml) is not so heavy on the leather but full of warmth.
 Notes include cardamom, saffron, patchouli, cumin, vetiver, and musk that creates an elegant bubble of spiciness around you.